Independent variables

 Why it is important that the assumptions for covariate inclusion hold

-When including a covariate in a statistical analysis, such as ANCOVA, group means used in the analysis are adjusted to correspond to the predicted level of the outcome measure at the overall average of the covariate.
-A mean adjusted in this way (i.e. what the group mean would be at the overall average of the covariate) is often called the predicted mean.
-Groups are then compared using the predicted mean for each group at the overall average of the covariate, see graph below.
-Only data that meets the covariate inclusion assumptions will generate reliable predicted means, and reliable comparisons between the means.
+When including a covariate in a statistical analysis, such as ANCOVA, group means used in the analysis are adjusted to correspond to what the mean would be for each group at the overall average of the covariate.
+A mean adjusted in this way if often called the 'predicted mean'.
+Groups are then compared using the predicted mean for each group, see the 'X's in the graph below.
+For this approach to generate reliable 'predicted means', and reliable comparisons between the means, the assumptions described in the section above must hold.

 A graph plotting the covariate of age in weeks on the x-axis and the outcome measure of blood pressure on the y-axis.
 Different coloured dots represent two different strains, wildtype and mutant.
 Both wildtype and mutant animals have similar age ranges, and the lines of best fit are parallel and there is a slope (e.g. the lines are not horizontal).
 There is an X half way along each line of best fit with a doubleheaded arrow vertically between them indicating that this gap is what is being compared.

-When the data violates assumption three (if the regression lines are not parallel), the size of the difference between predicted means will depend on the level of the covariate where the comparison is made.
-This is shown on the graph below, where the difference between predicted means in the analysis will be very small despite the fact that there is evidence of the intervention having a large effect at more extreme levels of the covariate.
+When the data violates assumption two (if the regression lines are not parallel), the size of the difference between predicted means will depend on the level of the covariate where the comparison is made.
+This is shown on the graph below, where the difference between predicted means in the analysis (marked with an X on the graph) will be very small despite the fact that there is evidence of the intervention having a large effect at more extreme levels of the covariate.

 A graph plotting the covariate of baseline testosterone on the x-axis and the outcome measure of growth rate on the y-axis.
 Different coloured dots represent data from two different species.
 The growth rate of one species decreases as baseline testosterone increases, the growth rate of the other species increases as baseline testosterone increases.
 The lines of best fit for each species cross and look like an X on the graph.
 There are black Xs half way along the lines of best fit, and there is a short doubleheaded arrow between them showing only a small difference.
 There are other doubleheaded arrows at different points between the lines of best fit showing that at different levels of the covariate, the difference between the groups can be larger or smaller.